Terminating employment due to medical incapacity

 As always, any employer or manager can do whatever they want when deciding to terminate a person’s employment, but you can’t avoid the risk of consequences under employment law.

-If you handle this process badly, or don’t follow fair process, your employee may have grounds for raising a personal grievance for unjustified dismissal, unjustified disadvantage, breach of good faith, or breach of contract.
+If you handle the termination process badly, or don’t follow fair process, your employee may have grounds for raising a personal grievance for:

 Penalties applied by the Employment Relations Authority and the Employment Court have been increasing in recent years, so you could lose substantial sums of money (in the tens of thousands) if you get this process wrong.